annual general meeting 2025

 Annual Report

-• This had been circulated in advance in both the newsletter/magazine and online
+This had been circulated in advance in the magazine and online

 Approval of Draft Accounts